2026 World Cup Matches in New York

 Tips and recommendations for enjoying the World Cup in New York

-New York —and neighbouring **New Jersey—**are preparing to become a real football hotspot during the 2026 World Cup.
-Streets filled with jerseys, bars packed with fans and fan zones scattered throughout the city create a unique atmosphere to enjoy the tournament even before arriving at the stadium.
+New York —and neighbouring **New Jersey—**are gearing up to become a real football hotspot during the 2026 World Cup.
+Streets filled with football shirts, bars packed with fans and fan zones dotted around the city create a unique atmosphere to enjoy the tournament even before you reach the stadium.

-- Arrive early to get into New York New Jersey Stadium (the name of MetLife Stadium during the World Cup).
-There will be extra transport services from Manhattan and New Jersey, but it is still advisable to leave with plenty of time to spare.
+• Arrive in good time to get into the New York New Jersey Stadium (the name of MetLife Stadium during the World Cup).
+There will be extra transport services from Manhattan and New Jersey, but it’s still advisable to leave plenty of time.

-- Explore the fan zones and parallel events: locations with giant screens, activities and an international atmosphere where you can mingle with fans of all the teams.
+• Explore the fan zones and side events: areas with giant screens, activities and an international atmosphere where you can mingle with fans of all the teams.

-- Plan your travel well: the city is large and the stadium is in New Jersey, so combine the underground, train or bus to get around smoothly.
+• Plan your journey carefully: the city is large and the stadium is in New Jersey, so combine the metro, train or bus to get around smoothly.

-- Experience the football atmosphere in neighbourhoods such as Midtown, Downtown Jersey City or areas close to the fan zones, where fans from all countries mix.
+• Soak up the football atmosphere in neighbourhoods such as Midtown, Downtown Jersey City or areas near the fan zones, where fans from all countries mingle.

-- Be prepared for the weather: June and July can be quite hot and humid, so stay hydrated and wear light clothing to enjoy the experience.
+• Be prepared for the weather: in June and July it can get quite hot and humid, so stay hydrated and wear light clothing to make the most of the experience.

-Before entering the stadium, check your ticket carefully: there will be **an area for one team's fans, an area for the other team's fans, and a **neutral area **** where fans of all teams mix.
-It is essential to buy the correct ticket, because if you enter a stand other than the one indicated on your ticket, you may be relocated or denied access for security reasons.
-Always check the category, sector and zone before finalising your purchase.
+Before entering the stadium, check your ticket carefully: there will be **a section for one set of supporters, a section for the other, and a **neutral zone **** where fans of all teams mix.
+It is essential to buy the correct ticket, because if you enter a stand other than the one indicated on your ticket, you may be moved or denied entry for security reasons.
+Always check the category, sector and zone before completing your purchase.

-Whether you have tickets or not, the whole city will be celebrating.
-And if you are lucky enough to see the big World Cup 2026 Final, it will be an unforgettable experience.
+Whether you have tickets or not, the whole city will be a party.
+And if you’re lucky enough to watch the big World Cup 2026 Final, it will be an unforgettable experience.

-Going to the stadium is only part of the experience.
-75 Best Things To Do in NYC [updated 2025] Make the most of every minute.
+Going to the stadium is just part of the experience.
+75 Best Things To Do in NYC [updated 2026] Make the most of every minute.
 During the World Cup, the city will be filled with fan zones, giant screens, cultural activities and, above all, a unique football atmosphere.

 Here are some ideas to make the most of your trip:

-Tip: Take advantage of the early hours of the day for sightseeing, and leave the afternoons and evenings for football.
+Tip: Make the most of the early hours of the day for sightseeing, and save the afternoons and evenings for football.
 The city never stops!